Time is of the essence when someone is having a stroke.

 A stroke occurs when a blood vessel in the brain bursts or gets clogged.
 Clots that block an artery cause ischemic strokes.
 This is the most common type of stroke and accounts for 85% of all strokes.
 Millions of brain cells die each minute a stroke is untreated.

 Ruptured blood vessels cause hemorrhagic or bleeding strokes.
 The affected part of the brain doesn't get the blood it needs and in minutes begins to die.
 Each stroke has different effects.
 If you have a stroke you could suffer paralysis, have trouble talking and/or understanding speech, your vision could be affected, you could lose emotional control, become depressed or even die.
 It's important to get treatment as quickly as possible in order to minimize long term effects of a stroke.

 What kind of effect does a stroke have?

 The brain is an extremely complex organ that controls various body functions.
 If a stroke occurs and blood flow can't reach the region that controls a particular body function, that part of the body won't work as it should.
-If the stroke occurs toward the back of the brain, for instance, it's likely that some disability involving vision will result.
+If the stroke occurs in the part of the brain that controls muscle movements (back of brain), for instance, it's likely that some weakness or paralysis will result.
 The effects of a stroke depend primarily on the location of the obstruction and the extent of brain tissue affected.